Amazon upgrades the Fire TV Edition with Dolby Vision

-At an intimate press event in the Dolby SoHo space today, Amazon announced the Fire TV Edition with Dolby Vision.
-This is basically an upgraded Fire TV Edition with the display tech built in, and it's made by Toshiba.
+At an intimate press event in the Dolby SoHo space today, Amazon announced a new Fire TV Edition with Dolby Vision.
+This is basically an upgraded Fire TV Edition, and the display model is made by Toshiba.
 A 55-inch model is available starting today for $450, with 43- and 50-inch versions arriving on the 30th, costing $330 and $380 respectively.

 Sponsored Links